SQream/sqream_docs/architecture/concurrency_and_scaling_in_sqream.rst

 Concurrency and Scaling in SQreamDB
 ===================================

-A SQreamDB cluster can concurrently run one regular statement per worker process.
+A SQreamDB cluster can execute one statement per worker process while also supporting the concurrent operation of multiple workers.
 A number of small statements will execute alongside these statements without waiting or blocking anything.

 .. list-table:: Minimum Resource Required Per Worker
    :widths: auto